-Not too big but has all the power and features of larger cameras.
-The perfect travel camera.
-This is my fourth full-frame Sony camera (RX1R, Sony a7S, Sony a7R II previously) and I love the size, build quality, full-frame sensor image quality and easy-to-use camera software.
+This is my fourth full-frame Sony camera (RX1R, Sony a7S, Sony a7R II previously) and I love the size, build quality, image quality and high resolution (42MP!).
 Not to mention Wi-Fi and mobile apps for sharing photo previews on the go.

 If you don't need something as advanced, expensive and large as the α7R III, I've heard great things about the Sony a6500.